 Paths to JavaScript SEO Automation

-JavaScript started as a browser-only language but now runs everywhere.
-For SEO automation, there are two main environments:
+JavaScript now runs everywhere.
+For SEO automation, there are two classic environments and one alternative that deserves its own section:

 Browser-Based Automation